top of page

 SOME OF OUR BCZ TEAM

-Ahira Foster, Communication Coordinator
+Ahira Foster, Communications Coordinator

-Ari Curry, Deputy Director of Media and Communications
+Ari Curry, Associate Manager, Marketing and Communications

-Bryan Mapenzi, Thrive Coaching Specialist, Initiatives and Programs
+Bryan Mapenzi, Associate Manager, Thrive Coaching

 Caniya Johnson, Brand Activation and Partnerships Manager